lekrsu/shfw-walkthrough/README.md

 ### Field Weakening Calculations and Logic

-Field weakening, a technique used with 3-phase electric motors, is essential for optimizing the flux and performance of your scooter.
-In a nutshell:
+Field weakening is a technique commonly used with 3-phase electric motors to achieve higher speeds.
+However, it's important to note that implementing this technique comes at a cost – it can lead to increased battery usage, higher motor temperatures, and additional expenses.

 Field weakening flux is calculated as follows: `initial + ("current speed" - "field weakening start speed") * (variable / 1000)`.